A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

 \subsection{A Finite-Player Bayesian Game}

-We introduce a finite player Bayesian game following \cite{Bergemann/Morris:16:TE} (BM, hereafter).\footnote{\cite{Bergemann/Morris:16:TE} considered the case where the state space and the signal space are finite sets for simplicity.
-In this paper, we consider more general spaces for the state and signal spaces, because the econometrician's models often involve both discrete and continuous variables.} In our model, the Bayesian game is populated by a finite set of players indexed by $N=\{1,...,n\}$.
+We turn to presenting our main results in a general set-up of strategic interactions.
+For this, we first introduce a finite player Bayesian game following \cite{Bergemann/Morris:16:TE} (BM, hereafter).\footnote{\cite{Bergemann/Morris:16:TE} considered the case where the state space and the signal space are finite sets for simplicity.
+In this paper, we consider more general spaces for the state and signal spaces because the researcher's models often involve both discrete and continuous variables.} In our model, the Bayesian game is populated by a finite set of players indexed by $N=\{1,...,n\}$.
 Let $\mathbb{W}$ denote the set from which the payoff state $W$ takes value, and $\mathbb{Y} = \mathbb{Y}_1 \times ... \times \mathbb{Y}_n$ the set from which the action profile $Y = (Y_1,...,Y_n)$ takes values.
 Each player's action space $\mathbb{Y}_i$ can be a continuum or a countable set.